-Feeling short of breath can be hard to live with.
+Feeling breathless when you have advanced lung cancer can be hard to live with.
 It can make you feel very tired and as though everything is a struggle.
 Some days might seem harder than others.
 But there are things that can help you to cope.

 What can cause breathlessness?